Panic Attack, Agoraphobia and PTSD: An Abuse Survivor’s Journey

 Recognize panic attack for what it is:

 The messages panic attack sends you are FALSE.
 It is like a snot-nosed punk who thinks it’s funny to set fire alarms off when there is no fire.
 Panic attack is like the schoolyard bully; stand up to it often enough and it will lose its power.
 If you want to be kinder, it is a part of you trying to get you out of perceived danger.
 But the perception is false.
 It really is.
 From a physical and rational point of view, it is a function of your brain, not a statement of reality.

 There are a few excellent books on the market, and some are listed below.
 One of the best things I read was a book called Living With ‘It’: A Survivor’s Guide to Panic Attacks, by Bev Aisbett, a former sufferer.
 It was not heavy and full of exercises, but it helped me immensely at a time when I didn’t feel able for anything too cumbersome.
 Bev has created delightful cartoons of her “panic monster” and her process of recovery.
 I highly recommend it.
 There are books listed below, too, that will help you understand and consolidate CBT principles as you recover.

 It’s true that, as some people say, there’s a lot of bullshit on the internet.
 But there is also some really excellent stuff about panic attack.
-One site that really helped me was paniccure.
-This site contains easy-to-read articles by former sufferers, and it was partially through reading these that I became convinced that panic attack was not dangerous.
 If you read material by other panic attack sufferers, you become aware that there are other people out there who were just as frightened as you, just as uncertain as to whether they could beat it, but who nevertheless did.
 It inspires hope.
-See sites and webpages below.

 Don’t compare yourself to anyone else: